publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch23/schII/m__us_usc_t19_s3721.md

             (G) elbow patches,

-            that do not meet the requirements set forth in subsections (b) and (c) of this section, regardless of the country of origin of the item referred to in the applicable subparagraph of this paragraph.
+            that do not meet the requirements set forth in subsections (b) and (c), regardless of the country of origin of the item referred to in the applicable subparagraph of this paragraph.

     (f) __Definitions__